Log in through the extension

 • Bug Bounty Program: LastPass welcomes and partners with security researchers to ensure continuous improvement.

-Free 30-day LastPass Premium trial and 14-day Business trial.
+Free 14-day LastPass Business trial.
 No credit card required.